Mariappan Saravanan: Vir Chakra

 Major M Saravanan was the Company Commander of one of the companies of 1 Bihar launched in the battalion attack on Point 4268 In the Batalik sector during "Operation Vijay” While moving forward to eliminate the last position held by the enemy, Major Saravanan was fired upon by the enemy with a heavy volume of small arms fire.
 Unmindful of the enemyfire, he crawled forward to destroy the last remaining enemy position and before being fatally hit by an enemy bullet, killed two enemy soldiers.

 Major M Saravanan displayed exceptional bravery, valour and exemplary leadership, fighting from front, destroying two enemy sagars and killing few enemy soldiers before laying his life for the motherland and in the process eliminating an important enemy position.

 Trust and memorial

 A trust has been created on his name, meant for the welfare of the poor, indigent and needy to serve the society at large without any discrimination as to caste, color and creed.
 Also, it aims at motivating the youngsters to "Join the Army and serve the nation".
-Eight years post Kargil war, a memorial was unveiled on the collector office road in Tiruchirapalli.
+Eight years post Kargil war, a memorial was unveiled on the collector office road in Tiruchirappalli.
 The memorial was constructed and is maintained by Major Saravanan Memorial Trust.
 On the occasion of Kargil Vijay Divas on 26 July 2008, the Postal Department brought out a special cover in memory of Major M. Saravanan.